-On October 10th, 2019, it was 25 years to the day that committed citizens from the 'Upper Berg County (Oberberg)' gathered and founded the 'Society For The Preservation Of The Wiehl Valley Railway (Förderkreis zur Rettung der Wiehltalbahn)' as a charitable society.
+On October 10th, 2019, it was 25 years to the day that committed citizens from the 'Upper Berg County’ (Oberberg) gathered and founded the 'Society For The Preservation Of The Wiehl Valley Railway’ (Förderkreis zur Rettung der Wiehltalbahn) as a charitable organisation.

-• The line has NOT - as demanded by the adjacent councils - been lifted,
+• The line has NOT - as demanded by the adjacent local authorities - been lifted,

 • but is now listed in its entirety.

-• We demonstrated the value of this line for goods transport by the transport of Cyclone Kyrill's windthrow in 2007.
+• We demonstrated the value of this line for goods transport by the removal of trees felled by Cyclone Kyrill in 2007.

-• We won all 14 lawsuits the adjacent councils had filed against us and were granted a 50-year operating licence for the Wiehl valley line.
+• We have won all 14 lawsuits the adjacent local authorities had filed against us and were granted a 50-year operating licence for the Wiehl valley line.

-• We made the line trafficable again up to Waldbröl and conducted rides as far as Waldbröl in 2010.
+• We made the line operable again up to Waldbröl and offered services as far as Waldbröl in 2010.

-• Subsequently to the 2010 season we restored the Denklingen Railway Bridge.
+• Subsequent to the 2010 season we restored the Denklingen Railway Bridge.

-• We also achieved that two stations (Bielstein, Wiehl) have already been modernised and now comply with the the actual standard for local public transport.
+• Two stations (Bielstein, Wiehl) have been modernised by us and now comply with the the actual standards for local public transport.

-• We annually conduct rides on the line very successfully and by that made people conscious of the line - also at a supraregional level.
+• We conduct annual trips on the line very successfully and thus have made people conscious of the line - also at a more than local level.

 The 'Society For The Preservation Of The Wiehl Valley Railway' is organising an information evening on the occasion of its 25th anniversary.

 This event will take place on October 11th, 2019, at 6:00 pm in the community hall of the 'Bürgerdorf am Alsberg', 18, Nümbrechter Str., 51545 Waldbröl.

 Dr. Martin Henke from the 'Association Of German Transportation Companies’ (VDV) will give a lecture on 'Reactivation Of Railway Lines - On The Political Agenda' as guest speaker.